 According to Bean (1976), Q. leucotrichophora was introduced to the UK around 1815, together with Rhododendron arboreum, its almost inseparable companion in the wild.
 He reported that at Kew it would grow up to 2 m high during a series of mild winters, but a fairly hard winter would cut it back to ground level and a severe one kill it outright.

-Several specimens are recorded in English and Irish gardens, the largest at Trewithen in Cornwall (18 m high in 1993), but also in the grounds of Exeter University (14 m in 2013), Wakehurst Place (11 m in 2018) and Dunloe Castle Hotel, Co.
+Several specimens are recorded in English and Irish gardens.
+At Trewithen in Cornwall it was18 m high in 1993 but has sinced died.
+It can also be found in the grounds of Exeter University (14 m in 2013) and Dunloe Castle Hotel, Co.
 Kerry (9 m in 2004) (Tree Register 2020).
 At Chevithorne Barton a tree accessioned in 1997 has reached 8.9 m in 2020 (J. MacEwen pers. comm.), while a tree planted in 2001 at Buckingham Place reached 6 m in 2020 (M. Lane pers. comm.).
 Le Hardÿ de Beaulieu & Lamant (2010) write of a superb specimen at Jardin de Serre de la Madone, the garden at Menton in southeast France created by Major Lawrence Johnston, founder of Hidcote in the UK.